roxmer/bibbox-documentation/docs/admin-documentation.md

 # App Installation and Administration

-- How to start
+### How to start the portal
-- Add applications
-- Backup
+### How to install an App
-- Updates
+- The App Store
+- App Dashboard / GUI
-- Create users in applications installed
+- Working in the terminal
-- What to do if the system does not work
+### Export / Import / Backup of Apps

+### Troubleshooting
+  - Login via SSH

+        host:$ vagrant ssh
-  * Check if you have enough diskspace left
+  - Check if you have enough diskspace left

-    *sudo df*
+        bibbox:$ sudo df -h *

-  * Check if Apache is running
+  - Check if Apache is running

-    *sudo service apache2 status*
+          bibbox:$ sudo service apache2 status

-  * Check the liferay log
+  - Check the liferay log

-    *tail -f /opt/liferay/tomcat-8.0.32/logs/catalina.out*
+          bibbox:$ tail -f /opt/liferay/tomcat-8.0.32/logs/catalina.out